kingdomlevel/kingdomlevel.github.io/index.markdown

 ![me and ewan doing Weights and Measures on Clyde Built Radio][weights and measures photo]

-+ started a new regular show on Clyde Built called Weights + Measures w my pal Ewan!!
-Here are some things to listen to:
++ I do a regular monthly slot on Clyde Built called **Weights + Measures** w my pal Ewan.
+I'm trying to keep the shows collated in a soundcloud playlist for ease of access... but also here are some specific links:
   + [first show](https://soundcloud.com/clydebuiltradio/weights-and-measures-16052021) may 2021 just feeeeeling it out
   + [flying solo](https://soundcloud.com/clydebuiltradio/weights-and-measures-1362021) in june 2021, kind of balearic sunny tunes
   + [some mellow sunday morning sounds](https://soundcloud.com/clydebuiltradio/weights-and-measures-1172021) from july 2021 - some dodgy mic work but had a v nice time 🎪